keul/TinyLogAnalyzer/README.txt

       --min-times=MIN_TIMES
-                            set a minimum number of times that a entry must be found to be used in the "Top average time" statistic --skip-timeperiod-start=SKIP_TIME_START
+                            set a minimum number of times that a entry must be found to be used in the "Top average time" statistic
-                            do not analyse records before the given time --skip-timeperiod-end=SKIP_TIME_END
-                            do not analyse records later the given time

       Date filters:
         For those kind of filters you need to specify a date.
 You are free to